rubyists/rubyists.github.com/_posts/2011-06-08-how-to-build-a-namecoin-or-bitcoin-miner-in-98-easy-steps.markdown

    Important factors in choosing a Radeon include mhash/s, mhash/$, and mhash/J(oule).
 This is going to be the majority of your purchase price in most miners, so don't scrimp.
-If you can find a 5830 these are said to be the cheapest mhash/$, but the 6870 (Asus brand has been our best) is easy to find and will do ~300mhash and can be cound for ~$200.
+If you can find a 5830 these are said to be the cheapest mhash/$, but the 6870 (Asus brand has been our best) is easy to find and will do ~300mhash and can be found for ~$200.
    Such a card can pay for itself mining 24/7 for about 4-6 days.
 You can find the gems/gold (5870/5970/6990) from time to time in small stores (Altex in Texas had a few in each store), grab them when you can.